VinAiello/ELK-Project/README.md

 ## Further Configuration
 We want to make a few more security measures to ensure proper access is allowed now, while still ensuring the security of our network.
+* We will create a load balancer rule to allow TCP between the laod balancer and our security group, this will be through port 80.
+*